Ithaca College: Campus

 Ithaca College's campus was built in the 1960s on South Hill.
 The college's final academic department moved from downtown to the South Hill campus in 1968, making the move complete.
+In February 2025, the college announced the development of a new outdoor track facility at the college, due to be completed in spring 2026.

 Satellite campuses

 Besides its Ithaca campus, Ithaca College has operated satellite campuses in other cities.
 The Ithaca College London Center has been in existence since 1972.
 Ithaca runs the Ithaca College Los Angeles Program at the James B. Pendleton Center.
 Former programs include the Ithaca College Antigua Program and the Ithaca College Walkabout Down Under Program in Australia.

-Ithaca College also operates direct enrollment exchange programs with several universities, including Griffith University, La Trobe University, Murdoch University, and University of Tasmania (Australia); Chengdu Sport University and Beijing Sport University (China); University of Hong Kong (Hong Kong); Masaryk University (Czech Republic); Akita International University and University of Tsukuba (Japan); Hanyang University (Korea); Nanyang Technological University (Singapore); University of Valencia (Spain); and Jönköping University (Sweden).
+As of 2009, Ithaca College operated direct enrollment exchange programs with 14 universities, including Griffith University, La Trobe University, Murdoch University, and University of Tasmania (Australia); Chengdu Sport University and Beijing Sport University (China); University of Hong Kong (Hong Kong); Masaryk University (Czech Republic); Akita International University and University of Tsukuba (Japan); Hanyang University (Korea); Nanyang Technological University (Singapore); University of Valencia (Spain); and Jönköping University (Sweden).
 Ithaca College is also affiliated with study abroad programs such as IES Abroad and offers dozens of exchange or study abroad options to students.